hirefrank/www/videos/cooke-blowin-in-the-wind.md

 ---
 title: "Cooke's inspiration"
 date: 2015-06-28T07:50:21-05:00
-slug: cooke-blowin-in-the-wind
 artist: "Sam Cooke"
 video: "Blowin' in the Wind"
 youtube_id: PBDdLgBO0Nw
-summary: "Sam Cooke in 1964, a few months before his death, performing \"Blowin' in the Wind\" on the ABC variety show Shindig!."
-draft: false
 ---

 Sam Cooke in 1964, a few months before his death, performing "Blowin' in the Wind" on the ABC variety show [Shindig!](https://en.wikipedia.org/wiki/Shindig!).